EPC 2026 Explained

 In England, Wales and Northern Ireland, an EPC is valid for 10 years from the date it is lodged.
 Once it expires, it can no longer be used for:

-If your EPC was issued in 2016, it will expire at some point in 2026 — and many homeowners don’t realise this until a sale or tenancy is already underway.
+If your EPC was issued in 2016, it will expire at some point in 2026 — and many homeowners only realise this once a sale or tenancy is already underway.

 Do I Need a New EPC in 2026?